dy/piezo/docs/r&d.md

   → default is going to need a name to be importable directly

+  → We can declare exporting as a separate area, like `export gain, somethingElse, somethingElse`

 ## [x] `f(x, y) = x + y` standard classic way to define function in math
   + also as in F# or Elixir